 Responders locate the victim and update the dispatcher through Beacon, ensuring accountability and maintaining open communications should more resources be needed.

-Responders determine if the scene is safe and the symptoms resemble an opioid overdose.
+Responders determine if the scene is safe and then assess the patient for tell-tale opioid overdose symptoms.
 Naloxone is then administered to the victim.
-If there is no change in the victim’s condition, responders report that other factors are involved and call 9-1-1 for a conventional response to an unresponsive patient.
+If the overdose is reversed, a life is saved.
+If there is no change in the victim’s condition, 9-1-1 is already en route.

 INTERVENTION, TRANSPORT OR RELEASE